AbhijatSaxena/flutter_avatars_bottts/README.md

 );
 ```

-2. Create AvataaarImage widget and pass it the avatar:
+2. Create BotttAvatar widget and pass it the bottt object:

 ```Dart
 Padding(